wassermanlab/TF-Binding-Matrix/README.md

 ```

 ## News
-01/06/2020 Using recent data from [ENCODE](https://www.encodeproject.org/files/ENCFF503GCK/), we have expanded the matrix; it now covers 2,503,732 bound/open regions across 175 TFs and 70 cells/tissues
+01/04/2020 We have expanded the matrix using recent data from [ENCODE](https://www.encodeproject.org/files/ENCFF503GCK/); it now covers 2,503,732 bound/open regions across 175 TFs and 70 cells/tissues

 ## Content
 * The `examples` folder contains the sequences of two transcription factors (TFs) and one protein that is not a transcription factor, such as the human serine/threonine-protein kinase [mTOR](https://www.uniprot.org/uniprot/P42345)